cschuyle/Do-NOT-do-this/README.markdown

 Shouldn't'a' used the GPL, for starters.
 Companies will be terrified of this repo.  **BOO!**

 Shouldn't'a' made the first header level 2 in the README.
-Whay not just be normal instead of clever?
+Why not just be normal instead of clever?

 Shouldn't'a' written Shouldn't'a' in this way.
 Three ''s in a word is asking for trouble.